PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 ```

 We have in this code the next parts:
-- version: the version of the language.
+- version: the version of the config language.
 Different versions allows different tags for instance.
 - services: defines the different services (images) in a list
   - master/slave: names for our services in the yml files.
-We must reference a service by its name.
+We must reference a service in the yml file by this name.
-    - image: determines the name of the image when created, plus repository and tags if desired.
+    - image: determines the name of the image when created, plus repository and tags if desired in format `{repository}/{imgage}:{label}`.
     - build: if present, determines that the image will be build.
 If not present, the image will be pulled from the container repository.
       - context: Sets the base path where to start the build.
+In this case the folder where there is the Dockerfile file.
       - dockerfile: the name of the Docker file to use for the building of the image.

 3. Once the configuration file is created, we can execute `docker-compose` from the `src` folder to build the images and run containers: